-Posted about 1 month ago by friendica
+Posted 5 months ago by friendica

 Friendica team is proud to present Friendica 3.2, the new version of our Personal Federated Communication Server.